dcurrie/koka-bbtree/README.md

 Because the BBTree is never mutated all library functions that operate on it are Koka `total` -- except that the effect `cmp` is used to pass in a comparison function.

-???
-A BBTree may be shared across threads safely (though updates in one thread will not be visible in another until the modified tree is shared once again).
+~~A BBTree may be shared across threads safely (though updates in one thread will not be visible in another until the modified tree is shared once again).~~ This was "apparent" to me, having used tracing GC based tools almost exclusively.
+Araq pointed out that with reference counting memory managers, tree nodes shares across threads need atomic refcounts, which are not available in Nim's ARC (as of v1.4).

 ## BBTree Credits